 With your continued support, we can keep feeding you and your family, our family and our community at large.
 We continue on working our dream of growing a diversified family farm with produce, grazing sheep for fiber and meat, sweet cows for raw milk and beef, poultry for eggs and meat, apprenticeships, and therapeutic/educational programs.
 We strive to have our farm have a symbiotic relationship with the way with our farm’s life and soil and protect against future weather extremes.
 This means we will grow even tastier and more nutritious vegetables, eggs, milk and meat!
 We have already seen marked improvement in our land and food.

 We both believe deeply that it is important for our world to have an organic, local food system, and we know working with your hands and seeing the fruits of your labor is profoundly good for the spirit.
 Another aspect of our farm is the attempt to make organic affordable, and to give back.
 We offer supported shares through the VT Farm Share Program.
 Community members’ contributions are matched by NOFA-VT to help households who have limited means secure a CSA share.
 If you are interested in a supported share or making a contribution, please contact us.
-We also offer Senior Shares to the residents at the Round Barn here in Grand Isle in partnership with the USDA & NOFA-VT.
-We donate organic produce to the Food For Thought Program – a community based summer breakfast/ lunch program for children & their families in GI County & GI Foodshelf nearly year round, we believe in Food for all!
+We offer sliding scale, supported, and pay what you can shares.
+We also offer Senior Shares to residents in Grand Isle, Franklin, and Chittenden County in partnership with the USDA & NOFA-VT.
+We donate organic produce to the Food For Thought Program and Champlain Islands Food Shelf!
 We also look forward to helping conserve more farmland here in Grand Isle County with VT Land Trust and South Hero Land Trust.

-Both of us work on the farm fulltime now with our children, volunteers, friends, apprentices, and our animals.
+Both of us work on the farm fulltime now with our children, volunteers, friends, employees, and our animals.